paul-hammant/tbd/content/continuous-integration/index.md

 Google is the most famous example of using Scaled CI infrastructure to keep up with commits (one every 30 seconds on average) to a single shared trunk.
 Google's setup would also allow the same infrastructure to verify *proposed* commits.

-Their VCS technology in the early 2000's when they engineered this was Perforce, and it didn't have an ability to effectively do CI on commits that had not yet landed in the trunk.
+Their VCS technology in the early 2000's when they engineered this was Perforce, and it did not have an ability to effectively do CI on commits that had not yet landed in the trunk.
 So Google made their own tooling for this and pending commits were plucked from developer workstations for verification (and code review).
-After it's initial creation, Google's now "Google3" setup, gained a UI to allow the code review to be performed in a web-page, and the results of the pre-commit CI verification to shown alongside.
+After its initial creation, Google's now "Google3" setup, gained a UI to allow the code review to be performed in a web-page, and the results of the pre-commit CI verification to shown alongside.
 That was 'Mondrian' and here is Guido van Rossum talking about it in 2006[![](/images/ext.png)](https://www.youtube.com/watch?v=CKjRt48rZGk).
-Note at the start he says Pair-programming is best, and code review helps fill the gap for situations where you can't do that.
+Note at the start he says Pair-programming is best, and code review helps fill the gap for situations where you cannot do that.

 Google also **leverage a second tier** of elastic infrastructure**, for scaled Selenium/WebDriver testing.
 Their "Selenium Farm" was also available to developers at their desks, who just wanted to run such tests against a stood-up